AguaClara/String-Digester/TricklingFilter_Final_Report.md

 </div>
 <div class="alert alert-block alert-success">
 Picture added.
-We are assuming the reader is someone with a general background knowledge of wastewaster treatment and is therefore familiar with trickling filter technology.
+We are assuming the reader is someone with a general background knowledge of wastewater treatment and is therefore familiar with trickling filter technology.
 </div>

 ### Kinetics